-Similarly, the Chinese word for “umbrella” (伞, sǎn) sounds like the word “separate” (散, sàn).
-Giving your friend an umbrella as gift implies that you want to end their relationship with you; giving a married couple an umbrella suggests that you want them to get a divorce!
-(Note: It is perfectly appropriate to offer an umbrella to someone if it is actually raining.)
+Similarly, the Chinese word for “umbrella” (伞, sǎn) sounds like “separate” (散, sàn).
+When you give an umbrella as a gift to your friend, it may imply that you want to end your relationship with them.
+Moreover, presenting an umbrella to a married couple suggests that you want them to get a divorce!
+(Note: It is perfectly fine to offer an umbrella if it is actually raining.)

 3. Green Hats

-As a metaphor, a green hat is associated only with men.
-It means that a man’s wife or girlfriend has been unfaithful to him.
+In Chinese culture, a green hat is a metaphor only associated with men, indicating that their wife or girlfriend has been unfaithful to them.

-Why does 绿帽子(lǜ màozi, “green hat”) carry such a particular meaning in China?
-One story is that in ancient China the wife of a merchant had an affair with a cloth seller.
-She made a green hat for her husband to wear, and when the husband went out for business, the cloth seller would see the green hat and know that he could meet his lover.
-Since that time, 绿帽子(lǜ màozi) has been the symbol of a woman betraying her husband or boyfriend.
+Why does “green hat” (绿帽子, lǜ màozi) carry such a specific meaning in China?
+One story recounts an incident in ancient China when a merchant’s wife had an affair with a cloth seller.
+She crafted a green hat for her husband to wear, signaling to the cloth seller that he could meet his lover whenever the husband was away on business.
+Since then, “green hat” (绿帽子, lǜ màozi) has become a symbol of a woman betraying her husband or boyfriend.

 4. Sharp Objects

-Sharp objects such as knives or scissors are used for cutting, and thus symbolize the severing of a relationship.
-A common Chinese saying 一刀两断(yì dāo liǎng duàn, “cut in two with one stroke of a knife”) means the end of a relationship between two persons.
-So giving somebody a sharp object implies that you want to cut off your relationship with them.
+Sharp objects like knives or scissors are associated with cutting and represent the act of severing a relationship.
+In Chinese culture, there is a common saying, “一刀两断” (yì dāo liǎng duàn, meaning “cut in two with one stroke of a knife”), which signifies the end of a relationship between two people.
+Therefore, giving someone a sharp object implies a desire to cut off the relationship with them.